SwissLife-OSS/Confix/README.md

 ## Contributing

 We welcome contributions from the community.
-Please read our [contributing guide](CONTRIBUTING.md) to learn more about how to contribute to Confix.
+Please open an issue or discussion with you idea/feature request and we will be happy to help you get started.

 ## License